elaheh-dastan/AI-engineer-interview/README.md

       3. The other weakness in my answer is I said I either raise or not, but it is wiser to have different severity levels

 3. How do we feed chat history when it gets large?
+   Of course, we don't feed the entire conversation history and make a summary of that before feeding it to the model, but that's all I said, I said I'll use a model to get the conversations and current history summary and output a new history summary and so on. what is more senior is to have a compact safety context object instead of just a summary text.

 ---